nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * An example is shown below:
 ![SortExample](images/SortExample.png)

-#### Responsive Ui when window resizing
+#### Responsive UI when resizing window

-* The Ui will change dynamically when resized.
+* The UI will change dynamically depending on the window width.

 * If the window width is too small, WorkBook will switch to a narrow layout for a better UX.